Leviticus 19:18: "You shall love your neighbour as yourself; I am the Lord."

 Don't forget to Gift Aid your donation if you are able!
 Your £10 a month will become £150 a year to us with Gift Aid.
 Download the form below.

 One-off or regular donations online

-Click the button below - you don't need a Paypal account, choose "donate with a card".
+Click the yellow button below to donate with a card or Paypal account.
 Also supports Gift Aid.

 Set up a standing order

 Download and complete the form (see left) and return it to the address shown on it.

 One-off donations by post

 Make cheques payable to "London Churches Refugee Fund" and send to the Treasurer, LCRF, 144 Ladywell Road, London SE13 7HU.
 Be sure to enclose your contact details, including an email address if possible, so we may acknowledge your gift.
 To use Gift Aid, download the form (left) and send with your donation.

 One-off donations by BACS

 For our bank account details please see the Standing Order form or email [email protected] for info.
 To Gift Aid a BACS donation you still need to download the form (left) and send it separately.